andreruffert/subl-snippets/README.md

 # Sublime Text 2 Snippets

-A collection of [Sublime Text 2](http://www.sublimetext.com/) snippets to simplify the development workflow.
+A collection of my [Sublime Text 2](http://www.sublimetext.com/) snippets to simplify the development workflow.

 ## Installation